 - Talk about your background in writing (if relevant)

-- Explain why you would be a good choice for the editor/publisher
+- Explain why you would be an excellent choice for the editor/publisher

 - Say “I have been writing for 15 years but have yet to be published.”